trk-design1/Group3-Capstone/School-Network-Documentation.md

 The physical and logical topology where created stating the where each device is connected to, the ip address and the porrts in use.

 Step 2: Building the physical server

 The physical server was built with proxmox being installed inside.

 Step 3: Building the topology

+The physical connections of our topology were connected.